dcos/dcos-cli/design/setup.md

     [cluster]
     name= "<cluster_name>"

-## Automatically installing default plugins (experimental)
+## Automatically installing default plugins

-Finally, when the `DCOS_CLI_EXPERIMENTAL_AUTOINSTALL_PLUGINS` env var is set, the CLI will attempt to auto-install "dcos-core-cli" and "dcos-enterprise-cli" plugins.
+Finally, the CLI will attempt to auto-install "dcos-core-cli" and "dcos-enterprise-cli" plugins.

-These plugins download URLs are retrieved through Cosmos, where they are registered as packages.

 ### dcos-core-cli